Anthropology

 - Minor

 As a student of anthropology devoted to the study of humankind, you will examine human origins, life in the ancient past and the unending diversity of contemporary human cultures.
 The program will provide you with a broad background in all of anthropology's major divisions – biological anthropology, archaeology, linguistic anthropology and cultural anthropology.
-Required field work and research will give you the hands-on experience needed to prepare for graduate school in anthropology, as well as careers that require an understanding of cultural diversity – global and local – including international business, forensics, museum work and public policy.
+Our curriculum including required field work and research methods classes will give you the hands-on experience needed to prepare for a wide variety of careers and/or graduate school.

 Program Highlights

-- Courses and fieldwork cover all subfields of anthropology: archaeology, biological, cultural and linguistic anthropology.
+- Study all subfields of anthropology: archaeology, biological, cultural and linguistic anthropology.

-- Archaeology Lab and Biological Anthropology Lab available in Stewart Hall.
+- Archaeology Lab and Biological Anthropology Lab available in Stewart Hall for teaching and research.

 - Student-faculty collaboration encouraged.